Keeping Shadow Banking from Going Shady: Financial Regulation Beyond Traditional Banks

 None of these facts are not universally known or acknowledged by financial sector supervisors.
 Yet, despite its pernicious potential, the shadow banking industry remains outside of the macroprudential regulatory perimeter.
 If the turmoil of the GFC provided plenty of inspiration for the current traditional banking regulatory framework, nonbank financial institutions continue to operate under little oversight.
 Immunity from supervision has become one of the prime characteristics of shadow banking and is frequently included in its very definition.

 A scenario in which shadow banking creates turbulence in the traditional banking system and, eventually, in the real economy would not play out within the confines of one country’s borders.
 Nowadays, financial and economic crises are almost inescapably international.
 Acknowledged contagion risks in the global financial market emanating from shadow banking call for an internationally coordinated approach to supervising nonbank entities.
 This would allow to more easily identify and measure cross-border interconnectedness of nonbank financial institutions, both with each other and with banks.
 Further underscoring the importance of some form of global nonbank supervision standards is the possibility of cross-country regulatory arbitrage.
 Inter-country differences in the various ways shadow banking is regulated have the potential to trigger a “race to the bottom” in oversight and supervision in which countries would try to relax respective regulatory regimes to attract more investors than other jurisdictions.
 The International Monetary Fund (IMF) claims the forms of shadow banking most detrimental to the resilience of financial markets have been eliminated since the post-2008 regulatory reform.
-However, this conclusion does not rule out, or even simply address, the that possibility new, unanticipated threats to financial stability can originate in nonbanks and spill over the entire system again.
+However, this conclusion does not rule out, or even simply address, the possibility that new, unanticipated threats to financial stability can originate in nonbanks and spill over the entire system again.

 One of the primary challenges to an international effort to devise global standards of effective supervisory tools for nonbanks is limited data availability.
 The IMF identifies closing data gaps as the main objective of shadow banking regulation at its current stage.
 The complexity of some of shadow banking activities makes information disclosure difficult – according to some authors, nearly impossible.
 Improved data collection methodologies would facilitate transparency of the shadow banking industry and advance our understanding of the size and scope of nonbank financial intermediation.